This Household Product Removes Blood from Carpet

 Use Cold Water on a Fresh Stain

 If your blood stain is fresh, water may be all you need.
-Fill a spray bottle with cold water, spray the blood, and dab with a clean towel.
+Fill a spray bottle with cold water, spray the blood, and dab with a clean white towel.
 Repeat until the stain is gone.
 Dry with a towel afterward.

 Remove the Stain with Oxiclean